About the Club

 Auckland Orienteering Club (AOC) is a sporting club serving the orienteers of Auckland City, the largest city in New Zealand, with around 1.3 million people, lots of volcanoes (mostly dormant), two coasts (Tasman Sea, Pacific Ocean), and a lot of beaches.

 The primary purpose of an Orienteering Club (OC) is to organise orienteering events, navigation races on a specialised map.
 That means that one of an OC's major tasks is preparing and printing orienteering maps.
-AOC has around 160 members, a couple of dozen maps, and runs 20+ events each year.
+AOC has more than 300 members, a couple of dozen maps, and runs 30+ events each year.

 Club Logo - One Tree Hill